Skip to content

 Testicular Torsion

-• What: Twisting of the spermatic cord, cutting off blood supply to the testicle.
+• What it is: Sudden twisting of the spermatic cord, cutting off blood supply to the testicle.

 Epididymitis

-• Symptoms: Scrotal pain, swelling, warmth, possible fever, or discharge.
+• Symptoms: Pain, swelling, redness, warmth, possible fever or discharge.

 Hydrocele

-• Symptoms: Painless swelling or heaviness; usually harmless, but persistent cases need evaluation.
+• Symptoms: Painless swelling or heaviness (usually benign, but persistent cases should be checked).

 Varicocele